hazeycode/brucelib/modules/platform/README.md

 TODO: detail dependencies

-\* Console platform backends will not be provided by this repository.
+\* Console platform backends are not public.
 Registered developers will be granted access on request.

 ### Minimal usage example